Tdap Vaccine

 -

-For the best protection, the National Advisory Committee on Immunization (NACI) recommends that pregnant individuals receive the Tdap vaccine between 27–32 weeks of pregnancy.25 This gives your body enough time to create protective antibodies that can be passed to your developing baby through the placenta, protecting them from the moment they are born and over the first few months of life.25
+For the strongest protection, the National Advisory Committee on Immunization (NACI) recommends getting the Tdap vaccine between 27 and 32 weeks of pregnancy.1 This gives your body enough time to build protective antibodies and pass them to your baby through the placenta.
+These antibodies help protect your baby from the moment they are born and during their first few months of life, when they are most vulnerable.

 -